autodesk-platform-services/aps-tutorials-website/docs/tutorials/simple-viewer/index.md

 # Introduction

-In this tutorial we're going to build a simple Forge application that will let us upload, translate, and preview 3D designs and 2D drawings.
+In this tutorial we're going to build a simple Forge application that lets us upload, translate, and preview 3D designs and 2D drawings.

 > TODO: screenshot or gif